Shortcut (2020 film): Plot

-The remaining teens get far enough away but still don’t have an exit.
+The remaining teens get far enough away but still do not have an exit.
 They realize the creature is sensitive to light, so they must find a way to turn the lights back on in the tunnel.
 Nolan and Bess go off to find the main generator while the other three stay together.
 Nolan comes across some evidence that someone else knew about the creature and had tried to kill it.
 He and Bess find pictures and journals, as well as countless drawings of someone obsessed with killing it.
 Meanwhile, Queenie asks Reggie to escort her to pee, but when he has his back turned, the creature grabs Queenie.
 Reggie gets Karl to help, and they find the creature biting into Queenie's neck.
 They fight it off with torches and rescue her before the wound becomes fatal.
 The creature then captures Reggie and nearly kills him until Nolan and Bess manage to turn the lights on, scaring the creature away.

 After Nolan and Bess catch up with Reggie, Karl, and Queenie, they show the three all the evidence they found.
-It belonged to a man named Giulio Sarpi, who, in 1971, lost his younger sister Isabella to the monster (he was the boy seen in the film’s opening).
+It belonged to a man named Giulio Sarpi, who, in 1971, lost his younger sister Isabella to the monster (he was the boy seen in the film's opening).
 Giulio spent 40 years studying the creature and learning how to defeat it only to end up killed by it instead.
 His corpse is found by the teens in a corner.
 They decide it is time they kill it themselves.

 They devise a plan and find a way to lure the creature toward them.
 Bess and Queenie get the creature to chase them until they find the exit to outside, where it is now daytime.
 The creature stops and is trapped when the boys come running up to it with torches.
 With nowhere to run, the creature is lit on fire.
 It writhes and screeches in agony until it finally collapses, apparently dead.

 The teens walk together into town to get help.
 Sometime later, they are seen hanging out, closer than ever.
-Their voiceover narration reveals that they solved the answer to Joseph’s riddle – it was courage, which is what it took for them to work together and escape.
+Their voiceover narration reveals that they solved the answer to Joseph's riddle – it was courage, which is what it took for them to work together and escape.

-Authorities later come by the tunnel to investigate the teens’ story.
+Authorities later come by the tunnel to investigate the teens' story.
 One detective goes in with a flashlight, only for the light to suddenly go out.
 He hears the rattling noise from the creature, who then appears behind the detective as the screen fades to black.